wangnan9394/coevolution_mitochondrial_nuclear/README.md

 # co-evolution_mitochondrial_nuclear-

+## The all data in this paper could be found in https://zenodo.org/record/5826754
+## If you have any questions, please contact me at email wangnan9394@163.com.
+I am happy to hear from you.

 coverage_depth_stats.py--python script for catch the coverages in target regions. align_the_circle_genome_by_identical_seeds.py--mitogenome as a circle genome if necessary to align with a same start seqs(position).